HunnieZ/FilmFlix_Flask_Python/README.md

 Dislaimer-**The following is a fictional project including any names**

 I was asked to develop a command line Python application for 'Film Flix' to manage their film database.
+This is a full-stack application using Python and Flask.

 The project brief is as follows:
 * No more than 40 records